Nishchal-Guptaa/Deep-Research-AI-Agent/readme.md

-# Research and Synthesis Agent
+# Deep Research AI agent

 This is a Streamlit-based application that integrates with the Tavily API to perform research and synthesize information based on user queries.
 The application has two main phases: **Research** and **Synthesis**, helping users gather and process information effectively.